postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/requests.md

 ## Adding request detail

 If you have a request you want to run, you will need to know the URL, method, and other optional values such as auth and parameters.

-If you are just trying out sending requests in Postman, you can set the URL to the Postman Echo sample API URL `https://postman-echo.com/get` and the method to `GET`, then click __Send__ to see what happens.
+If you are just trying out sending requests in Postman, you can set the URL to the Postman Echo sample API endpoint `https://postman-echo.com/get` and the method to `GET`, then click __Send__ to see what happens.

 > Open the __Bootcamp__ in the Postman app and follow __Designing and mocking APIs__ to import some requests you can use for exploring Postman.
 You will find lots more sample request collections using __New__ &gt; __Templates__.

 ### Setting request URLs

 Each request you send in Postman requires a URL representing the API endpoint you are working with.
 Each operation you can perform using an API is typically associated with an endpoint.
-Each endpoint in an API will be available at a particular URL—this is what you enter into Postman to access the API.
+Each endpoint in an API is available at a particular URL—this is what you enter into Postman to access the API.

 * If you're building an API, the URL will typically be the base location plus path.
 For example, in the request `https://api-test-fun.glitch.me/info`, `https://api-test-fun.glitch.me` is the base URL, and `/info` is the endpoint path.
 * If you're using a third-party API, your API provider will supply the URLs you need, for example within their developer documentation.

-When you start typing in the URL input field, Postman will present a drop-down of previously-used locations you can use to autocomplete.
+When you start typing in the URL input field, Postman will present a drop-down of previously used locations you can use to autocomplete.

 > Enter `https://postman-echo.com/get` if you'd just like to try a request out.